bertsky/nmalign/README.md

   Force-align two lists of strings.

+  Computes string alignments between each pair among l1 and l2 (after optionally normalising both sides).

+  Then iteratively searches the next closest pair, while trying to maintain local monotonicity.

+  If splits are allowed and the score is already low, then searches for more matches among l1 for the pair's right side sequence: If any subset of them can be combined into a path such that the sum score is better than the integral score, then prefers those assignments.

-  Computes string alignments between each pair among l1 and l2.
-Then iteratively searches the next closest pair.
-Stores the assigned result as injective mapping from l1 to l2.
+  Stores the assigned result as a mapping from l1 to l2.
 (Unmatched or cut off elements will be assigned -1.)

-  Prints the corresponding list indices and match scores [0,100] as CSV data.
+  Prints the corresponding list indices and match scores [0.0,1.0] as CSV data.
+  (For subsequences, the start and end position will be appended.)

 list to be replaced: [exactly 1 required]
   --strings1 TUPLE               as strings